shiyixu45/Slow_Thinking_with_LLMs/README.md

 As always, we are committed to keeping our technical approach *open*, and we will release the data, model, and other resources.
 We welcome collaboration and support in computational resources.

+## Acknowledgements
+We would like to express our sincere gratitude to [DataCanvas Alaya NeW](https://www.alayanew.com/) and [BAAI](https://www.baai.ac.cn/) for their generous computational resources and support.

+Additionally, we are deeply thankful for the [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) open-source training framework, which has provided an invaluable foundation for our work.

 ## Reference

 Please kindly cite our reports if they are helpful for your research.